 - Less prone to escaping – Unlike crickets, dubia roaches hardly ever escape.
-They are much slower, and can’t hop long distances.
+This is because they are much slower and can’t hop long distances.

 - Less Noise -Unlike crickets, dubia roaches are silent.
 This is ideal if you wish not to disturb your neighbors

 - Less smell – A healthy, well-maintained dubia roach colony doesn’t produce bad smells, unlike a cricket colony.

 - Cost – Once the colony is established, they massively cut down costs.

 - Quality – Since you feed the roaches yourself, you can ensure they are feed high-quality dry food and a lot of fruits and vegetables.
 You can feed them discarded vegetable scarps from preparing a meal such as potato and apple peels.

 - Availability – With a colony, there is always a steady supply of food for your pet insectivores.